KANYIANALYST/Empovation-SQL-Challenge-2024/README.md

 For this analysis, Microsoft SQL Server Management Studio (SSMS) was used.
 The database named "Electronics_store" was created, and the datasets were uploaded into this database.

 ## Datasets
-The analysis was conducted using the following datasets:
+The analysis was conducted using Electronic Store dataset from Empovation with the following files:

 1. **Products**: Information about products including product ID, name, category, and price.
 2. **Categories**: Details about product categories.